 Zinc is essential and too little in our diet will cause problems with growth and development and is associated with neurological or immune disturbances.
-Zinc deficiency is rare in healthy individuals who consume typical Western diets, although it is more common in vegans (2).
+Zinc deficiency is rare in healthy individuals who consume typical Western diets, although it is more common in vegans.

-All the zinc in powdered Huel is naturally occuring from the oats, flaxseeds, pea protein and brown rice protein, and no additional has been added.
+All the zinc in powdered Huel is naturally occurring from the oats, flaxseed, pea protein and brown rice protein, and no additional has been added.

 There are substances in foods that inhibit the absorption of some minerals – including zinc – and affect their bioavailability.
 Bioavailability refers to the amount of a nutrient that is absorbed and goes on to have an effect in the body.
 These substances that negatively affect absorption of nutrients are known as antinutrients – constituents of food that reduce the nutritional value of other nutrients even though they themselves provide nutritional benefits.

 The most notable antinutrient that interferes with the bioavailability of minerals is phytic acid.
 Phytic acid, also known as inositol hexakisphosphate, is a naturally occurring storage form of phosphorus in plant seeds and the bound form is known as phytate.
-Oats and flax seeds – two of Huel’s main ingredients – are both rich in phytic acid.
-Milling grains and removing the bran decreases the amount of phytic acid in a food (3) and both the oats and flax seed in Huel are finely milled which significantly lowers the phytic acid content of Huel.
+Oats and flaxseed – two of Huel’s main ingredients – are both rich in phytic acid.
+Milling grains and removing the bran decreases the amount of phytic acid in a food and both the oats and flaxseed in Huel are finely milled which significantly lowers the phytic acid content of Huel.

-The amount of phytic acid in Huel has been measured to be around 1,550mg per 2,000 calories and the amount of zinc in 2,000 calories of Huel is 19.8mg (based on current European Huel v2.2).
-Using the PRI for zinc, adjusting for a pro rata amount of zinc at 1,550mg of phytic acid, the amount required would be 18.7mg.
-Therefore, at 2,000 calories per day, the level of 19.8mg is more than adequate to cover both male and female requirements.
+The amount of phytic acid in Huel Powder v3.0 and Black Edition is relatively high and the amount of zinc in 2,000kcal of Huel Powder v3.0/Black Edition is 18/19mg).
+At 2,000kcal per day, the level of 18mg is more than adequate to cover both male and female requirements.

 To share with your friends, log in is required so that we can verify your identity and reward you for successful referrals.Log in to your account If you don't have a store account, you can create on here